 Step 01: Get a WooCommerce Template

 To get this template, you can open a blank dashboard and then add a data source.
 Alternatively, you can use a WooCommerce dashboard.
-The WooCommerce dashboard consists of Overview, Order Details, Customer Data, and Inventory.
+The WooCommerce dashboard consists of an Overview, Order Details, Customer Data, and Inventory.
 Alternatively, type PMA WooCommerce connector and hit search.
 Then, select PMA from the waiting list of partner connectors.

 Step 02: Create a Power My Analytics (PMA) account